-Additionally, research has shown that people with minority identities may prefer a therapist who understands the LGBTQ experience.2 According to the American Psychological Association (APA) Practice Guidelines for Working with LGBT Clients, therapists must understand the social stigma, discrimination, and antigay victimization that can plague LGBT clients.
-Some guidelines state that psychologists must understand how stigma can affect LGBT clients, recognize one’s own biases as they relate to the therapeutic work, and recognize there may be difficulties outside of being a member of the LGBT community.2
+Additionally, research has shown that people with minority identities may prefer a therapist who understands the LGBTQ+ experience, like what it’s like to come out as gay, lesbian or bisexual to family and loved ones.2 According to the American Psychological Association (APA) Practice Guidelines for Working with LGBTQ+ Clients, therapists must understand the social stigma, discrimination, and antigay victimization that can plague LGBTQ+ clients.
+Some guidelines state that psychologists must understand how stigma can affect LGBTQ+ clients, recognize one’s own biases as they relate to the therapeutic work, and recognize there may be difficulties outside of being a member of the LGBTQ+ community.2

-Where to Find a List of LGBTQ Therapists
+Where to Find a List of LGBTQIA+ Therapists

-LGBTQ-friendly therapists can be using online directories as well as through traditional referral sources, like trusted family members, friends, or primary care physicians.
-Additionally, many national, state- and city-wide non-profit agencies that serve the LGBTQ community have therapist referral networks.
-A college or university’s student health center or LGBTQ student association can also be a great place for students to find a list of therapists.
+LGBTQ+-friendly therapists can be found using online directories and specific apps as well as through traditional referral sources, like trusted family members, friends, or primary care physicians.
+Additionally, many national, state- and city-wide non-profit agencies that serve the LGBTQ+ community have therapist referral networks.
+A college or university’s student health center or LGBTQ+ student association can also be a great place for students to find a list of therapists.
 In most cases, accessing these directories is free.

 National Queer and Trans Therapists of Color Network